UCR-Robotics/ee144/docs/lab8.rst

 #.
 Do not leave your personal information on the robot.

    - Create your own folder when you work, and delete code when you leave.
-   - The robot is shared by two lab sections.
+   - The robot is shared by three lab sections.

 #.
 Do NOT make any changes to the wiring on the robot.